partialg/partialg/README.md

 ---
 **About**

-This package provides a partial inversion function and a Sridhara-based block-diagonalization function in python (version 3.12.0).
+This package provides a partial inversion function and a Sridhara-based block diagonalization function in python (version 3.12.0).

+The **partial_inversion** file has devoted functions for matrix compression and eigenvector compression using sparse and dense arrays.

+The **eigensolvers** file has devoted functions for matrix compression and eigenvector compression using sparse and dense arrays.

 Requirements: numpy, scipy, sympy.